nikitahl/social-elements-for-wpbakery/readme.txt

 This plugin adds a variety of customizable social media components, including share buttons, profile links, and social embeds, making it easy to integrate social features into your pages.

+The WPBakery Page Builder must be installed and activated for this plugin to work.

-== Features ==
+== Elements ==

-* Social Share Buttons: Easily add share buttons for popular social networks like Facebook, Twitter, LinkedIn, and more.
+1. Social Share Buttons: Easily add share buttons for popular social networks like Facebook, Twitter, LinkedIn, and more.
-* Social Profile Links: Display links to your social media profiles with customizable icons and styles.
+2. Social Profile Links: Display links to your social media profiles with customizable icons and styles.
+3. Twitter Embed: Embed tweets directly into your pages.
+4. Facebook Embed: Integrate Facebook posts.
+5. Reddit Embed: Showcase Reddit posts.
+6. Flickr Embed: Display Flickr photos.
+7. Pinterest Embed: Add Pinterest pins to your content.
+8. TikTok Embed: Embed TikTok videos.
+9. WordPress Embed: Integrate WordPress posts.

 == Requirements ==